zew/go-questionnaire/README.md

 ## About Go-App-Tpl

-* Go-Questionaire is based on Go-App-Tpl
+* Go-Questionnaire is based on Go-App-Tpl

 * Go-App-Tpl is a number of packages for building go web applications.